Wellinger makes ski jumping fans dream: "It's unbelievable"

-Wellinger thoroughly enjoyed his biggest triumph since his Olympic victory in 2018, coming out on top on Friday in Oberstdorf ahead of second-placed Ryoyu Kobayashi from Japan and Austria's Stefan Kraft.
+Wellinger enjoyed his biggest triumph since his Olympic victory in 2018 to the full, coming out on top in Oberstdorf ahead of second-placed Ryoyu Kobayashi from Japan and Austria's Stefan Kraft.
 In front of 25,500 enthusiastic spectators, who cheered to party music in the Arena am Schattenberg, he jumped a formidable 139.5 and 128 meters.

 "Awesome!", Hannawald commented exuberantly on Wellinger's first jump.
 National coach Stefan Horngacher was also delighted.
 "Flawless," he said.
 "Hats off, he did really, really well."
 Horngacher spoke of a "terrific performance" and, when asked about the pressure being released, said: "A lot!
 When it really gets going, it starts to pull a bit in the pit of your stomach.
 A bit of belly breathing is required."